kfjahnke/envutil/README.md

 in magnifying views.
 Using prefilter degrees higher than the spline degree may result in unwanted artifacts and make the output unusable.

+If you need very high quality processing, keep in mind that only splines which are band-limited to *half the Nyquist frequency* are stable under repeated re-sampling with shifted/rotated grids.
+To obtain such a spline, one easy route is to create an image with twice the size of the input, using a b-spline (e.g. a cubic one) with no twining.
+This double-sized image will be appropriately band-limited.
+Now you can do the processing, again working with a b-spline, and taking care not to violate the sampling theorem - as long as your process doesn't sample the 'doubled' spline with sampling locations spread out farther than the distance between two adjacent knot points, the 'stability' of the doubled spline to resampling will preserve the signal, so that degradation only occurs due to quantization errors.
+If you produce a final output, you may need to revert to the input image's resolution, and that's when you can use a twining filter to affect the down-scaling.
+Of course you can save yourself the 'spline doubling' if you know beforehand that your input is adequately band-limited.
+If your processing uses intermediate images, keep in mind that quantization is an issue.
+The least you can do to preserve quality is to use 16 bit samples, but using single-precision float is better - e.g. in TIFF format.
+Only use lossless compression if at all.

 <div id="twining-specific-options"/></div>

 # Twining-specific options